Plans & Pricing

 AFAs come in various forms, each with its unique advantages.
 Here are a few common types of AFA models:

 Flat fees are predetermined fees for a specific legal service or task.
-Fixed fees or flat fees provide clarity today's legal clients and certainty for both the firm and the law firm client on what the ultimate legal fees will cost.
+Fixed fees or flat fees provide clarity for today's legal clients and certainty for both the firm and the law firm client on what the ultimate legal fees will cost.

 This model entails paying a regular fee for consistent, on-demand legal assistance services.

 Fees are assigned for each phase of a legal matter.
-Every phase of the legal services typically has predetermined fee to correspond to a specific deliverable.
+Every phase of the legal services typically has a predetermined fee to correspond to a specific deliverable.
 Capped fees are similar to phase-based fees, but capped fees are for the entire matter, and it is not a fixed fee (could be less, so it's more for providing certainty about the legal fees to the law firm client).

 For unbundled legal spend and alternative fee arrangements, clients only pay the law firm legal fees for the particular unbundled legal services they need, making legal services more flexible and affordable.